5.5. Covariance of Dependent Random Variables

 \[\sigma_{XY}= E[XY] - \mu_X\mu_Y.\]

 Its derivation is analogous to the derivation of the shortcut for variance.
-We leave it as an indepdent exercise.
+We leave its step-by-step demonstration as an indepdent exercise.

-Also note that computing covariance requires working with the joint probability mass function:
+Also note that computing covariance requires working with the joint probability mass function because:

 \[E[XY] = \sum_{(x,y)\in \text{supp}(X,Y)} xy \, p_{X,Y}(x,y)\]